 - CUSTOMIZED FIT - Easily set up your own...

 Overall, the Merax Deluxe indoor bike is good.
 It’s not bad, but it isn’t perfect either.
-As long as you do not mind the racing seat which can get uncomfortable overtime and the cheap-looking LCD monitor, it is definitely a bike worth considering.
+As long as you do not mind the racing seat which can get uncomfortable overtime and the cheap-looking LCD monitor, it is definitely an exercise bike worth considering.